-“Alex Ross is Assistant Director of Operations in the athletics department, which means his primary job duties are to provide lawn maintenance for the grounds and fields, facilities maintenance, and setting up equipment for games.
+“Alex Ross is Assistant Director of Operations in the athletics department, which means his primary job duties are to provide lawn maintenance for the grounds and fields, facilities maintenance and setting up equipment for games.

 “He has been placed on leave pending an investigation.
 It is our policy for appropriate university officials to conduct an internal investigation and follow through as is consistent with internal policies.
 As this is an active case, we cannot comment on details of the incident,” Chaudoin said.

-According to Fox 17 , Ross was kicked out of the bar but refused to leave after security attempted to escort him out.
+According to the police affidavit, Ross was kicked out of the bar but refused to leave after security attempted to escort him out.
 Metro Nashville police officers also asked Ross to leave the premises, but he continued to refuse.

 Before joining Lipscomb’s athletic department as a full-time employee, Ross was a pitcher for the school’s baseball team in 2010 and 2011.
-He arrived to Lipscomb after transferring from Maple Woods Community College in Kansas City, Missouri.
+He arrived at Lipscomb after transferring from Maple Woods Community College in Kansas City, Missouri.

 Photos courtesy of the Metro Police Department/Lipscomb Athletics